genexus-books/gx-super-app/iOS/README.md

 ## Mini App upload API

-Once the Mini Apps information have been obtained from the Mini App Center, the class `GXMiniAppsManager`, which is included in the `GXSuperApp`, is used to load them.
+Once the Mini Apps information has been obtained from the Mini App Center, the class `GXMiniAppsManager`, which is included in the `GXSuperApp`, is used to load them.
 The `loadMiniApp(info:completion)` method receives the Mini App's information obtained from the Mini App Center as its first parameter, and a callback at the end the operation as its second parameter, which can include an error if the loading failed for some reason (for example if the signature is not valid).

 ```swift